Generate code coverage metrics

 Introduction

 CircleCI provides different options for code coverage reporting using built-in CircleCI features combined with open source libraries, or using partners.
-Below are a few examples that demonstrate configuring coverage libraries for different languages, as well as how to view your code coverage on the CircleCI web app.
+Below are examples of configuring coverage libraries for different languages, as well as how to view your code coverage on the CircleCI web app.

 View coverage on CircleCI

 You can upload your code coverage reports directly to CircleCI.
 First, add a coverage library to your project and configure your build to write the coverage report to CircleCI’s artifacts directory.
-Code coverage reports will then be stored as build artifacts where they can be viewed or downloaded.
+Code coverage reports are stored as build artifacts where they can be viewed or downloaded.
 See our build artifacts guide for more information on downloading coverage reports stored in your artifacts.

 Language-specific code coverage options